30 Best Practices for Preventing a Data Breach

 Nearly every organization must meet one or more compliance requirements.
 While compliance is not equal to security, it often gives visibility into how well your organization enforces security controls and practices.

 Point-in-time audits are no longer effective measures of security robustness.
-However, the documentation that shows your ability to monitor your control environment continuously and mitigate ransomware attacks proves governance over your security posture.
+However, documentation that shows your ability to monitor your control environment continuously and mitigate ransomware attacks proves governance over your security posture.
 By documenting your activities, you gain insight into your cybersecurity program’s maturity and continuously improve your program.

 Establish best practices for preventing a data breach

-Establishing best practices for preventing a data breach can be difficult but enforcing those best practices feels overwhelming in complex, interconnected IT ecosystems.
+Establishing best practices for preventing a data breach can be difficult, but enforcing those best practices feels overwhelming in complex, interconnected IT ecosystems.
 SecurityScorecard’s security ratings platform continuously monitors security controls’ effectiveness across ten categories of risk and alerts you to new threats.

 With our at-a-glance A-F security ratings, you can gain visibility into your IT stack security and monitor your third-party vendors for enhanced security.
 Customers have aligned their security programs and vendor risk management programs with our platform’s ten risk categories.
 This alignment gives them a way to establish meaningful, objective cybersecurity key performance indicators to create a quantitative approach to managing risk.